 That said, avoid bathing more often than truly necessary, or you’ll strip your dog’s coat of its natural oils, making it dry and more prone to dandruff, frizzies, and mats.
 Some shampoos may dry or irritate the dog’s skin more than others, in which case you should bathe less often or try a different shampoo.

-Basically, the best way to gauge when your dog needs a bath is to give her a good sniff.
-How does she smell to you?
+Basically, the best way to gauge when your dog needs a bath is to give them a good sniff.
+How do they smell to you?
 Not so good?
 Start running the water.

-Using a garden hose is okay if the dog is truly filthy or the weather’s good, but make it an occasional experience.
-Dogs don’t like being cold any more than we do, and most don’t like having a hose shot at them.
+Using a garden hose is okay if the dog is truly filthy and the weather’s good, but make it an occasional experience.
+Dogs don’t like being cold any more than we do, and many don’t like having a hose shot at them.

 - Use lukewarm water.
 Dog skin is different from ours, and hot water can burn dogs more easily.
 Bath water should never be hotter than what you’d run for a human baby.
 Keep it even cooler for large-breed dogs who can easily overheat.

 - Talk to your pet in a calm and reassuring voice.
 Some dogs will eventually learn that you’re not torturing them, although others will continue to hide under the kitchen table whenever you get out a towel.

 - Use dog shampoo.
 It dries their skin less than people shampoo.
 Work the shampoo into a gentle lather and massage it all over your dog’s body, being careful not to get soap in their eyes.

 - Rinse well.
 Any soap left in their fur can irritate your dog’s skin once they’re dry.
 Rinse, rinse, and repeat the rinse.